vivekmu/vivekmu/README.md

 # 👋 Hey there, I'm Vivek Murugesan!

-I'm a solution-driven engineer with a passion for building scalable systems, taming complex Kubernetes environments, and automating everything from CI/CD pipelines to cloud infrastructure provisioning.
+I'm a solution-driven engineer with a passion for building scalable systems, simplifying complex Kubernetes environments and automate cloud infrastructure provisioning using Terraform and CI/CD pipelines.

-With 11+ years of experience across manufacturing, finance, and enterprise platforms, I've worked with teams navigating container orchestration chaos, infrastructure drift, and fragile deployments.
+Having experience across manufacturing, finance, and enterprise platforms, I've worked with teams navigating container orchestration chaos, infrastructure drift, and fragile deployments.
 My mission?
 Deliver stability, performance, and elegance.

 ---

 ## 🚀 What I Do

-- 🌐 I responsible for operations at Kubernetes clusters (Rancher) at production scale.
+- 🌐 I responsible for operations on Kubernetes clusters (Rancher) at production scale.
 - 🧩 I build GitOps pipelines using Argo CD, Helm, Jenkins, and Terraform.
-- 🔍 I set up monitoring and observability using Grafana, Kibana and ELK.
+- 🔍 I set up monitoring and observability using Kibana and ELK.
 - 🧠 I streamline operational tasks using Python, Shell, and PowerShell scripts.
 - 🛠️ I troubleshoot and resolve escalations using ITIL best practices.